icfnext/aws-lambda-toolkit/README.md

 - config: object
     + entry: (optional) relative path to lambda file
-        - If ommitted, the `main` prop in the package.json will be used.
+        - If omitted, the `main` prop in the package.json will be used.
     + tests: (optional) path to test file.
         - This will eventually just be a standard object, it's currently recommended to add the paths to your package.json and let it auto-load them.